-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher/principal as soon as possible.
-If there is a concern regarding an individual or organisation who was using the academies premises for running an activity for children, the academies safeguarding policies and procedures will be followed, including informing the local authority designated officer (LADO), as per any safeguarding allegation.
-If the concerns/allegations are about the Headteacher/principal, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher/principal as soon as possible.
+If the concerns/allegations are about the headteacher/principal speak to the chair of governors.

-The Headteacher/chair of governors will then follow the procedures set out in Appendix 3, if appropriate.
-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Headteacher, report it directly to the local authority designated officer (LADO).
+The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.

+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the local authority designated officer (LADO).

-TCAT academies with early years providers will also where appropriate inform Ofsted of the allegation and actions taken, within the necessary timescale (see Appendix 3 for more detail).
+TCAT academies with Early years providers will also where appropriate inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).